-This homemade Korean kimchi is loaded with umami flavor and is surprisingly simple to make.
-Pieces of napa cabbage are coated in a flavor–packed paste and then left to ferment for 1 to 5 days.
+Pieces of napa cabbage are coated in a flavor--packed paste and then left to ferment for 1 to 5 days.
+After the fermentation, it is ready to eat as is or add to a variety of recipes.

 What is Kimchi?

-Kimchi is a Korean side dish made of fermented, seasoned vegetables, mainly napa cabbage and daikon radish.
+Kimchi is a Korean side dish made of fermented, seasoned vegetables; mainly napa cabbage and daikon radish.
 It’s basically a more complex, Asian version of sauerkraut.

 There are many different types of kimchi such as kkakdugi, mul and chonggak, to name a few.
 We are sticking to the classic kimchi with napa cabbage in this recipe.